Drilling In An Arctic Frontier

 Alaska’s outer continental shelf is a starkly beautiful ecosystem populated by polar bears, bowhead whales, and arctic seabirds.
 It’s also a bonanza for oil companies.
 Up to 23% of the oil and 21% of the natural gas remaining in the U.S. might be found there, according to government estimates.
 So despite the region’s fragile ecology and threats posed by extreme weather and icebergs, oil companies are vying for access.

-Leading the pack is Royal Dutch Shell, which hoped to begin drilling exploratory wells in the eastern outer continental shelf—specifically, the Beaufort Sea—later this year, according to Richard Ranger, a spokesperson for the American Petroleum Institute, which lobbies on behalf of the oil and natural gas industry.
-But difficulty getting an air permit has halted Shell's momentum.
-The company announced in early February that it would delay drilling until 2012.
+Leading the pack is Royal Dutch Shell, which hopes to begin drilling exploratory wells in the outer continental shelf—specifically, the Beaufort Sea—in 2012.

+Such concerns are reflected in the report released last month by the National Commission on the BP Deepwater Horizon Oil Spill & Offshore Drilling (C&EN, Jan.
+24, page 24).
+In addition to the weather and ice problems, the report notes that drilling in this region is hampered by its remoteness: The nearest Coast Guard installation is 1,000 miles from proposed drilling areas.
+The report recommends more studies to ensure safety, but it adds: “The need for additional research should not be used as a de facto moratorium on activity in the Arctic.”

-A November 2010 report commissioned by the Pew Charitable Trusts concludes that drilling in the Arctic Ocean should only proceed after a full assessment of how an oil company would respond to a spill and how the spill would affect the region's ecosystems.
+Similarly, a November 2010 report commissioned by the Pew Charitable Trusts concludes that drilling in the Arctic Ocean should only proceed after an assessment of how an oil company would respond to a spill and how the spill would affect the region’s ecosystems.

-Curtis Smith, Shell's spokesperson in Anchorage, insists that drilling in the Arctic is safe.
-"We've been operating in the region for a long time without any significant problems," he says.
-Since 1983, oil companies have drilled exploration wells at over 65 sites in the Arctic Ocean without a major spill, according to the Pew report.
+Curtis Smith, Shell’s spokesman in Anchorage, insists that drilling in the Arctic is safe.
+“We’ve been operating in the region for a long time without any significant problems,” he says.
+Since 1983, oil companies have drilled exploration wells at more than 65 sites in the Arctic Ocean without a major spill, according to the Pew report.

-Six wells are currently operational in the Beaufort Sea, all built on man-made gravel islands built by dredging or by depositing gravel through a hole in the ice.
-Emergency crews easily could cap a blowout on these islands because the wellheads are above ground.
+Six wells are currently operational in the Beaufort Sea, all seated on man-made gravel islands.
+Emergency crews could easily cap a blowout on these islands because the wellheads are above ground.

-But Shell's plan for the Beaufort is to drill from a floating platform in waters 150 feet deep, with a wellhead accessible only to divers and remotely controlled underwater vehicles.
+Shell’s proposed plan for the Beaufort site, however, is to drill from a floating platform in waters 150 feet deep, with a wellhead accessible only to divers and remotely controlled underwater vehicles.
 Just as in the Deepwater Horizon accident, underwater wellheads could make a spill response more challenging, says Richard Steiner, a conservation biologist in Alaska.

 For the proposed exploratory phase, Smith says that Shell would drill only during the open-water season, which generally lasts from July through September.
-But if Shell finds oil and its production plans pass an environmental review by federal and state government agencies, the company's rigs could operate year-round, he says.
-The company monitors ice floes continually, he says, using satellites, radar, sonar, and visual observations.
+The company monitors ice floes, he says, using satellites, radar, sonar, and visual observations.

 Floating ice also would impede in situ burning, because it would trap oil beneath itself, according to the Pew report.
 And oil can spread via ice, Steiner says.
 Oil can become trapped in the cracks and crevices on the underside of pack ice, the large masses that break away from ice attached to shore.
-These large chunks of ice can then spread the oil as they drift on ocean currents.
-When the ice melts, the oil then releases from the cracks and crevices into the water.
+These chunks of ice can then spread the oil as they drift on ocean currents.
+When the ice melts, the oil releases into the water.

-While Arctic ice could thwart dispersant use, the water's low temperatures could actually help spill responders.
-Laboratory experiments at the National Oil Spill Response Research & Renewable Energy Test Facility, a private contract lab, have simulated wave actions in a massive tank filled with more than 4 million gal of seawater at 0 °C. The experiments showed that dispersants aren't as effective on weathered oil—the dense, tar-like substance left behind after petroleum's volatile components have dissolved away.
-Oil weathers slowly in the Arctic Ocean, because of the cold.
-That could leave more time for using chemical dispersants.
+Although Arctic ice could thwart dispersant use, the water’s low temperatures could actually help spill responders by slowing oil weathering.
+This is important because dispersants aren’t as effective on weathered oil—the dense, tarlike substance left behind after petroleum’s lighter components have dissolved away—in cold water, according to a study by the National Oil Spill Response Research & Renewable Energy Test Facility, a private contract lab.

-But slow weathering due to low water temperatures could have detrimental consequences on the region's ecology.
-Oil's volatile components—benzene, toluene, ethylene, and xylene—are also its most toxic; the longer they linger in the sea before evaporating, the longer they exert their poisonous effects, according to Joel Kostka, professor of biogeochemical oceanography at Florida State University.
+However, the slow weathering due to low water temperatures could also have detrimental consequences on local ecology.
+Oil’s volatile components—benzene, toluene, ethylene, and xylene—are also its most toxic; the longer they linger in the sea before evaporating, the longer they exert their poisonous effects on wildlife, according to Joel E. Kostka, professor of biogeochemical oceanography at Florida State University.

 Moreover, oil biodegrades more slowly in the Arctic Ocean than it does in warmer seas, says Ronald Atlas, professor of biology at the University of Louisville.
-"For every 10 °C decline in temperature, the rate of biodegradation decreases by a factor of two," he says.
-An oil spill will degrade perhaps one-fourth as quickly in the Arctic, where sea temperatures hover between 5 to 10 °C, than in the Gulf of Mexico, where water temperatures can average 25 °C, he says.
+“For every 10 °C decline in temperature, the rate of biodegradation decreases by a factor of two,” he says.
+An oil spill will take take four times as long to degrade in the Arctic, where sea temperatures hover around 5 to 10 °C, compared with the Gulf of Mexico, where water temperatures can average 25 °C, he says.

-Given the many concerns about drilling in the Arctic, the American Petroleum Institute's Ranger admits that spill prevention would have to be a dominant strategy for offshore Arctic oil production.
-Once oil spills into a cold or frozen sea, oil recovery would be unlikely to exceed 30% even under the best of circumstances, he says.
-Other experts suggest the result could be far worse.
+Given the many concerns about drilling in the Arctic, even its proponents admit that spill prevention would have to be a major consideration if offshore Arctic oil production is undertaken.

 Shell says its planned oil spill response infrastructure is up to the task.
 But Chuck Clusen, director of national parks and Alaska projects at the Natural Resources Defense Council, an environmental group, points out that the Deepwater Horizon spill response involved thousands of vessels and tens of thousands of people deployed from a highly developed coastline.
 By contrast, Alaska’s northern plain has virtually no road system, no port facilities, and few airports, he says.
 No one knows what kind of damage a major spill might unleash.
 What’s certain, Clusen says, is that recovery from it would take a long time.